On February 24, Russia launched a full-scale invasion of Ukraine.

 Baptism of Jesus Day

-The holiday season ends on January 19, which marks when Jesus Christ was baptized.
-On this day, people throughout the country will go swimming or take baths.
-They use the ice holes on the rivers for water consecration.
+The holiday season ends on January 6, when Jesus Christ was baptized.
+On that day, people throughout the country will go swimming or take baths.
+They use the ice holes in the rivers for water consecration.
 This extreme activity is, of course, accompanied by the frosty seasonal weather.

 Photo: mamziolzi, Depositphotos